EdyJ/blender-to-unity3d-importer/README.md

 The [importer] string allows additional parameters as keywords separated by a dot (.):

 	[importer]					(use default settings)
-	[importer.opt.nozfix]       (optional parameters are applied)
+	[importer.opt.zreverse]		(optional parameters are applied)

 **Parameters:**

 	IMPORTER		Use importer.
 Otherwise bypass the file and let Unity import without changes.
 					This must be the first parameter.
 All others are optional.

 	OPT				Optimize mesh usage.
 Ensure that the identical meshes are instanced instead of duplicated.
 This optimization can also be applied later scene-wide (menu GameObject > "Optimize mesh instances in this scene").
 	SKIPFIX			Do not fix the Blender file.
 This is automatically applied with any 3D format other than Blender.
 OPT and NOMODS can still be used separately in other 3D formats.
 	FORCEFIX		Forces to apply the fix even in non-Blender files.
 This is useful with FBX files exported from Blender.
-	ZFIX			Turn the model around 180º.
+	ZREVERSE		Turn the model around 180º when importing so the Z axis points the opposite direction.
 Use when the "forward" direction of the model points	backwards (-Z).
 					"Forward" should be +Z in Unity (-Y in Blender).

 	NOMODS			Do not apply selective commands to meshes (see below).
 	NOANIMFIX		Do not fix animation clips in .blend files when imported.